-“But for the younger one, they have a lot of online networks.
-We can help them to navigate through lots of bureaucratic red tapes.
-There are different regulations, and it is very complex.”
-She added.
+The younger ones, she said, have a lot of online networks but need help negotiating the maze of laws surrounding entitlements and health care.
+“We can help them to navigate through lots of bureaucratic red tape.
+There are lots of different regulations and it is very complex,” Elissa added.

-Another crucial issue is the nature of aging membership.
-“We have to stay relevant and sustainable.
-That is something that the organization at the board level is navigating at the moment.”
+Another crucial issue for the Guild is the nature of having an aging membership.
+“We have to stay relevant and sustainable,” Elissa said.
+“That is something that the organization at the board level is navigating at the moment.”

 How can you give your hands to these wonderful women?

 Become a member of the organization, or an event volunteer, by contacting 02 9267 6577.